 For 2013-14, I received a mid-career fellowship from the British Academy.
 I have been working on intentions: what they are; how they relate to the reasons for which we act, whether they are morally significant, and, if so, whether the doctrine of double effect captures how they affect moral evaluation.

 In 2014-15 I was a Guest Research Professor at the University of Vienna as part of the ERC funded project Distortions of Normativity.
 I have been pulling together some of the research I did before, working on a book-length exploration of the relation of intentions, reasons and the reasons for which we act (working title: Intentions Unbound.
 The Rationality and Morality of Intentions).

-I'm a Reader in the Philosophy Department at University College London (UCL).
+I'm an Associate Professor in the Philosophy Department at University College London (UCL).